Professional wrestling match types: Strip matches

 In two kinds of matches, a wrestler does not win by pinfall or submission, but only by stripping their opponent of their clothing.
 Historically, these types of matches were contested between managers or valets, due to their supposed lack of wrestling ability.
 In the Attitude Era, however, full-time female wrestlers (known formerly as Divas in WWE) began engaging in strip matches for the purpose of titillation.

-Bra and Panties match

 A bra and panties match is usually contested by two or more female wrestlers where the only objective to win this match is to strip her opponent down to her bra and panties.

-Evening Gown match

 An evening gown match is usually contested by two female competitors in evening gowns.
 The only objective to win this match is the wrestler must remove the evening gown from her opponent.

-Tuxedo match

 A tuxedo match is usually contested by two male competitors in tuxedos.
 The only objective to win this match is the wrestler must remove his opponent's tuxedo.